groonga/gcs.groonga.org/docs/tutorial/index.md

 See also: [Amazon CloudSearch Command Line Tool Reference - Amazon CloudSearch](http://docs.amazonwebservices.com/cloudsearch/latest/developerguide/SvcCLT.html).

+There are two large difference between cs-commands and gcs-commands.

-Amazon's cs-commands require authentication but gcs-commands don't implement it yet.
+First, Amazon's cs-commands require authentication but gcs-commands don't implement it yet.
 You can omit authentication related parameters.

 See also: [Running the Amazon CloudSearch Commands - Amazon CloudSearch](http://docs.amazonwebservices.com/cloudsearch/latest/developerguide/runningcmds.html) for details.

-Instead, gcs-commands work only on the computer itself.
-In other words, they cannot configure search domains of a Groonga CloudSearch instance deployed on another computer.
-You must log in to the computer by SSH or something to use gcs-commands.
+Second, cs-commands work only for the Amazon CloudSearch server but gcs-commands can work for any host.
+You can specify the host name and the port number via the `--base-host` option, like:

+    $ gcs-describe-domain --base-host=192.168.0.123:7575

+If you omit the option, gcs-commands will work for localhost:7575.
+And, if you want to configure Groonca CloudSearch on a remote server, Preliminarily, you have to start the service on the server with `--privilege` option to allow acesses from other computers, like:

+    $ gcs --privilege "127.0.0.1/8,192.168.0.1/24"

+By default it is "127.0.0.0/8", so you can configure the service only from the computer itself.

-Currently, all gcs-commands affect to the database generated at `~/.gcs` of the running user.
-So, if the server is running as a service, you have to run gcs-commands by the `gcs` user like:
+If the server is running as a service, currently you cannot change the IP range and it is fixed to the default one.
+(It will be configurable in the future.)

+to start the service on the server with `--privilege` option to accept accesses from other computers, like:

-    $ sudo -u gcs -H gcs-describe-domain
+    $ gcs --privilege "127.0.0.1/8,192.168.0.1/24"

+By default it is "127.0.0.0/8", so you can configure the service only from the computer.

 By the way, the `gcs-import-example` command is written as a shell script with these gcs-commands.